 Such costs mount quickly and can instantly overcome the budgetary constraints of many businesses.
 Outsourcing to an MSP, by contrast, allows you to keep secondary expenses to a minimum.
 Instead, all training and benefits costs are covered by the MSP.

 2. Larger Support Team

 Even if your business is large enough to enable hiring a full-time IT staff, that still may not be the best option.
 Having a single IT person entails certain liabilities.
 If that individual gets sick, takes a vacation, or has to miss work for any reason, you may find yourself without anybody to meet pressing IT needs.

 Hiring an MSP eliminates the kinds of worries that come along with a single IT staff.
 Instead of just one person being familiar with your account, multiple qualified individuals will have access to the details about your IT needs.
 As a result, staffing blackouts will never hinder your day-to-day operations.

 Having just one dedicated IT staff brings other drawbacks, as well.
 No matter how intelligent and knowledgeable that person may be, they will naturally have certain limitations in terms of their overall experience.
 This may leave them without the skills necessary to identify and overcome IT problems that might arise as time goes on.

 A managed service provider gives you the benefit of a far broader knowledge base.
 Not only is the MSP team itself much larger, but they have a wealth of experience from working for other clients.
 This gives MSPs a considerable advantage when it comes to solving problems — or even heading them off before they get too severe.

 4. Better Toolkits

 Experience is not the only asset separating an MSP from a small IT department.
 Just as importantly, MSPs bring with them far more advanced "toolkits."
-These kinds of tools allow MSPs to tackle the types of problems most likely to arise efficiently, while also helping them to streamline your day to day IT operations.
+These tools allow MSPs to tackle the types of problems most likely to arise while also helping them streamline your day-to-day IT operations.